 Platte Clove was run by the Nature Friends and their Midvale follow-up organization MRA throughout the 1950s.
 The number of old-time visitors declined for its problematic accessibility, and the younger, often more politicized members also stopped coming.
-It was then sold to a group of members in 1960, and is, to the present day, owned by an old Nature Friends family.
+It was then sold to members in 1960, and is, to the present day, owned by a former Nature Friends family.

-After the court case Camp Eureka played a particular role: It was, for a time, kept up by members who had given up their (assumed) property rights at Midvale and continued to run Eureka according to old Nature Friends traditions.
-Dwindling numbers of visitors again caused its being taken over by former members.
-Obviously some of the old property today is part of the Winbeam Outdoor Club.
+After the court case Camp Eureka played a particular role: It was, for a time, kept alive by members who had given up their (assumed) property rights at Midvale and continued to run Eureka according to old Nature Friends traditions.
+Dwindling numbers of visitors again caused its being taken over by former members, who now called themselves Windbeam Outdoor Club (Windbeam being a mountain nearby).
+Its 100 plus acre property is still run under that name today.